Mysql import sql file , csv , database and dump example Introduction

 e) Import CSV into Mysql

-f) Change maximum allowed packet size for import
+g) Change maximum allowed packet size for import

 Importing data to MySQL or vice versa is very important as these are the things that a System Admin may have to do as an everyday task.
 This tutorial will guide you through how to use Mysql import and mysql to do the task mentioned above.
+We will also see 'mysqlimport' command in details.

 Mysql import text file